blackbaud/skyux1/js/sky/src/keyinfo/docs/demo.md

 ---
 name: Key Info
 icon:
-summary: The keyinfo component displays --for John--
+summary: The key info component displays a value and its corresponding label.
 ---

 The key info component displays a value and its corresponding label.
 It includes an option to let the value and label to be displayed vertically (default) or horizontally.